 03 of 07

-Accurail, well-known for their HO scale freight car kits, markets their own line of couplers.
+Accurail, well-known for their HO scale freight car kits, markets a line of couplers.
 Accumate couplers work much differently than other brands.
 The couplers utilize a split shank arrangement whereby the entire coupler separates to open.
 The centering springs, cast onto the end of the shanks, also close the knuckle.

 Accurail also markets a "switchman" manual uncoupling tool.
 This little pick is a very handy tool for uncoupling cars without a track magnet.